curiouscat2000/quest1/TERRAFORM_INSTAL_HOWTO.md

-# ISTALL HOW TO
+# INSTALL HOW TO
 ## preconditions
  - an AWS account to play with.
  - docker installed on local computer
  - either AWS credentials file or environment variables exist per https://www.terraform.io/docs/providers/aws/index.html#authentication
  - credentials have Admin access to ECR/VPC/ECS/EC2/CodePipeline/CodeBuild/S3 in default region
- - AWS_DEFAULT_REGION env points to AWS region to play with
+ - AWS_DEFAULT_REGION env var points to AWS region to play with
+ - GITHUB_TOKEN env var points to GITHUB token for repo to checkout from

 ## installation